crossaw/Knit-Win7-Encoding-Report/Readme.md

 Those both look like ISO-8859-1 interpretations, but R did something interesting with the control codes.
 The second character should be U+009A, but instead of encoding that as the UTF-8 sequence c2 9a, which seems to generally not be rendered, knitr converted it into a sequence of single-byte UTF-8 characters that present the code point in human-readable form.

-According to <`r verFile`>, RStudio was at patch 383, whereas it was at patch 442 on the other computer.
+According to <verInfo.csv>, RStudio was at patch 383, whereas it was at patch 442 on the other computer.
 Apparently the ENCODING SETTING had not yet been implemented at patch 383, since it had no effect on the results.

 ## Pandoc